tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/40-linux-installation-apt-repo.md

   + Choose “debian” or “ubuntu” according to your platform.
   + Choose the appropriate version name for the version of your system; examples include “bookworm” (for Debian 12) and “jammy” (for Ubuntu 22.04).
-  + For installing the MySQL server, client, and database common files, choose “mysql-8.4”, “mysql-8.0”, or “mysql-innovation” according to the MySQL series you want.
+  + For installing the MySQL server, client, and database common files, choose “`mysql-8.4`”, “`mysql-8.0`”, or “`mysql-innovation`” according to the MySQL series you want.
 To switch to another release series later, come back and adjust the entry with your new choice.
 This also includes access to tools such as MySQL Router and MySQL Shell.

     ::: info Note